When, Why, and How to Implement Salesforce

 - Take time for your data.
 Organize and create back-ups.
 And if you can, take the time to clean up data mistakes (duplicate customer entries, missing/inaccurate information, obsolete accounts).
 It can make the transition so much smoother.

 - Think about how you’ll need to customize Salesforce.
 There are a number of Salesforce products and add-on solutions that you can implement and configure to suit your needs.
 Scope and determine which will work best with your parameters.

 - Move your data slowly.
 We find it can be helpful to create a small test batch (client database entries, for example) to import first.
 Once you have verified that everything is set up the way you want, you can move the rest of your data.

 - Monitor the transition closely.
 Talk to your employees and customers to figure out where configurations need to be modified and if any additional training is needed.

 - Don’t hesitate to lean on your community.
-A great thing about implementing Salesforce is that there are a number of other organizations who are going or have gone through the same transition.
+A great thing about implementing Salesforce is that there are a number of other organizations that are going or have gone through the same transition.
 There are a number of avenues for help and support so you can use Salesforce to its full potential.
 Whether it’s an online forum for administrators, a developer network, or a community user group of your peers, reaching out to other Salesforce users can be an invaluable resource during your implementation and beyond.